SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 1. A UTC day starts.
 2. The user does a single review.
-3. The bot pings the user to say
+3. The bot pings the user to say:
   > I see you have started reviewing @[username].
 Good luck!"

 4. The user may stop and start (human phrasing) multiple times, the bot will not care (this includes taking an hour between reviews).
 5. If the user passes an audit it will be posted to the chat room.
-6. As soon as the user completes 40 review items in a single UTC day, the bot will ping the user saying
+6. As soon as the user completes 40 review items in a single UTC day, the bot will ping the user saying:
   > You've completed 40 CV review items today, thanks!
 The time between your first and last review today was X minutes, averaging to a review every Y minutes.

 7. The user waits for the next UTC day to start.